-Either a three or a four terminal instrument may be used as shown in Figure 20.
-Three points of contact should be made with the soil: one is the connection to the electrode X under test; the other two are probes, one for supplying test current Y, and one Z for measuring potential at a given position in the soil.
+Either a three or a four terminal instrument may be used as shown in Figure 19 (A).
+Three points of contact should be made with the soil: one is the connection to the electrode X under test; the other two are probes, (A) one for supplying test current Y, (at distance C from X) and one Z (at distance P from X) for measuring potential at a given position in the soil.
 Current should be passed from Y to X through the soil.
+(A)